Area51 - Mike's Miscellaneous Projects 2017:

 I sanded the corroded area and polished it to 1500 grit and hit the area with clear coat which hopefully will prevent the corrosion from spreading.

 Lester dropped down to the garage in late November and we performed a full service on his 11/32 Honda Snowblower.
-The first thing was removing the augers for a cleaning and paint.
-When they get rusty wet snow sticks to them and builds up blocking the unit.
+The first job was removing the augers for a cleaning and paint.
+When they get rusty wet snow sticks to them and builds up clogging the unit.
 A fresh coat of gloss paint really helps prevent this.

 While I was working on the fuel system Lester was hard at work brushing on a fresh coat of Tremclad Gloss Black paint on the augers.